 Class H: Unoccupied properties awaiting religious occupation

-An unoccupied dwelling which is held for the purpose of being available for occupation by a minster of any religious denomination as a residence from which to perform the dutiies of office.
+An unoccupied dwelling which is held for the purpose of being available for occupation by a minister of any religious denomination as a residence from which to perform the duties of office.

-This exemption applies to properties that are unoccupied because the person who last lived there is now receiving care with somebody else.
+This exemption applies to properties that become unoccupied due to the resident having vacated to receive care with somebody else.
 Please note that if the liable person is now living in a care home or nursing home, a Class E exemption may apply.

 Class J: An unoccupied property where the liable person is providing personal care